IDEMSInternational/open-app-builder/documentation/docs/authors/advanced/tasks.md

 ## Actions

 **Re-evaluate list**
-When tasks are marked as complete the full list is not automatically re-evalauted.
+When tasks are marked as complete the full list is not automatically re-evaluated.
 Instead a manual `task: evaluate` must be triggered to update relevant fields

 *Example*